NikSteel/niksteel.github.io/work/proj-2.md

 Our code is available on GitHub [here](https://github.com/NikSteel/GeekOS).

-We selected GeekOS, an open source project by David H. Hovemeyer, as our kernel and successfully implemented a command line interface, a five state process model, scheduling queues, mechanisms for process synchronization and scheduling, and dummy programs for demonstrating job submission scenarios.
+We selected [GeekOS](https://code.google.com/p/geekos/), an open source project by David H. Hovemeyer, as our kernel and successfully implemented a command line interface, a five state process model, scheduling queues, mechanisms for process synchronization and scheduling, and dummy programs for demonstrating job submission scenarios.

-In addition to contributing to the inner workings of the OS during whiteboard discussions and pair programming activities, I implemented a series of simple games and command line interfaces to offer the user an interactive understanding of how our OS works.
+In addition to contributing to the inner workings of the OS during whiteboard discussions and pair programming activities, I lead development on the command line interface and implemented a series of simple games to show how our scheduling and synchronization algorithms work.

 Here, two processes exchange control of a tic tac toe game using the Peterson solution to the critical section problem: